bruceharrison1984/-nrwl-s3-upload/README.md

 ### Cloudformation Export Lookup

-If you prepend your `bucketName` with `cfe:`, this executor will attempt to locate a CloudFormation export with the same name. _Matching is not case-sensitive._ Omitting the `cfe:` prefix will simply use the `bucketName` value as is for the S3 url.
+If you prepend your `bucketName` with `cfe:`, this executor will attempt to locate a CloudFormation export with the same name.
+Omitting the `cfe:` prefix will simply use the `bucketName` value as is for the S3 url.

 - If an export is found with a matching name, the value will be used for the S3 destination bucket.
 - If an export is not found, an error will be thrown and no files will be uploaded.
+- Matching is _not_ case-sensitive.

-**This export must exist in the same account as the S3 bucket.
-Cross-account lookup is not supported.**
+- This export must exist in the same account as the S3 bucket.
+  - Cross-account lookup is not supported.

+> Example:
+>
+> `cfe:StaticWebSite` will query CloudFormation for an export named `StaticWebSite` and use the value of that export as the `bucketName`.